-This article by Lawyer Legion provides information on the NBTA Board Certification program for lawyers in the field of Civil Trial Law.
-The certified specialist for civil trial advocacy focuses on non-criminal litigation, such as personal injury and medical malpractice litigation, construction law, insurance claims, and other civil controversies.
+The National Board of Trial Advocacy (NBTA) offers board-certification in the specialty area of Civil Trial Law.
+The certified specialist for civil trial law focuses on non-criminal litigation, such as personal injury and medical malpractice litigation, construction law, insurance claims, and other civil controversies.

 To earn certification in this specialty, the attorney must show he or she was involved in at least 45 days of trial, spending at least six hours per day on trial in each trial day.
 Of the trial experience, the attorney must have served at lead counsel in a specified number of jury cases; had a specified number of jury cases that proceeded to verdict; conducted a specified number of direct examinations and cross-examinations, and conducted a specified number of voir dire, opening statements and closing arguments.